Hanover Press

 Here’s why:

-All published titles are consistent with the orthodox Protestant tradition (for example, what is held in common by the Second London Confession of Faith, the Orthodox Creed (1679), the Westminster Confession of Faith, the Three Forms of Unity, and the Anglican Formularies) and written by authors who confess the Nicene and Apostles Creed.
+All published titles are consistent with the orthodox Protestant tradition—that is, what is held in common by the Second London Confession of Faith, the Orthodox Creed (1679), the Westminster Confession of Faith, the Three Forms of Unity, and the Anglican Formularies—and are written or edited by authors who confess the Nicene and Apostles’ Creed.

-Hanover Press does publish revised editions of unpublished dissertations.
-Such proposals will receive the same publication process flow as standard original volumes.
+Proposals for revised editions of unpublished dissertations will receive the same publication experience as standard original volumes.
 Therefore, recent graduates ought to expect editorial requirements to prepare for publication.
 It is extremely rare for a dissertation to require no revisions.
 However, while revisions are often required, few publishers offer rigorous editorial oversight for monographs based on dissertations, which is a key benefit to publishing with Hanover Press.

 Those considering dissertation proposals should consult our dissertation publication guide here.

-Hanover Press re-prints are committed to providing the following:
+Hanover Press re-prints are committed to providing at least the following:

 Hanover Press is committed to producing university press quality content.
-In agreement with the Association of University Presses, we believe peer review is a necessary component of quality publications.
+As an introductory member with the Association of University Presses, we believe peer review is a necessary component of quality publications.
 Therefore, in addition to the editorial oversight of our Executive Editorial team, we maintain editorial boards made of Protestant scholars (senior and junior) and educated Protestant pastors from various confessional backgrounds.
 No book receives a contract without their expert feedback and approval.
 No original volume is published before their review and approval.
 Our editorial boards serve as a critical backbone for quality.

 Hanover Press has three perpetual editorial boards: Analytic and Systematic, Baptist, and Confessional and Historical.
 Members have a range of expertise including (but not limited to): medieval theology and philosophy, metaphysics and logic, Baptist history, Reformation history, Patristic theology, political theology, and American religious history.
 Hanover Press also has occasional editorial boards, such as the John Gill Project editorial board.